Welcome to my updated Robocash review.

 Let’s start with a bit of background about Robocash.
 After all, we want to know who we are trusting with our hard earned money.

 The Robocash Group

 First we need to talk about the Robocash Group, which is the group of lending companies offering all the loans on Robocash.
-It was founded by Sergey Sedov in 2013 in Russia.
+It was founded by Sergey Sedov in 2013.

-It is currently active in 7 countries, where it issued a total of $932 million worth of loans to 12,3 million clients so far.
+It is currently active in 9 countries, where it issued a total of $2 billion worth of loans to 20,1 million clients so far.
 The group mainly focuses on short-term and installment loans, both online and offline.

 We’ll have a look at the group’s financial situation later on, when we get to the buyback guarantee on Robocash.

 The Robocash P2P lending platform was launched in February 2017.